James Talbot (Jacobite)

-James Talbot was an Irish Jacobite who served James II in the Irish Army during the War of the Two Kings (1689–91) and was killed at the Battle of Aughrim.
+James Talbot of Templeogue was an Irish Jacobite who served James II in the Irish Army during the War of the Two Kings (1689–91) and was killed at the Battle of Aughrim.

 Birth and origins

 James was the eldest son of Sir Henry Talbot and his wife Margaret Talbot.
 His father owned land around Templeogue, County Dublin.

 His mother was the third daughter of Sir William Talbot, 1st Baronet of Carton, County Kildare, and his wife Alison Netterville.

-He was the brother of William Talbot also a Jacobite commander.
+He was the brother of William Talbot, also a Jacobite commander.

-Due to the influence of his uncle Richard Talbot, 1st Earl of Tyrconnell, James II's viceroy in Ireland, James Talbot was given command of a regiment in the Irish Army with the rank of colonel, although some sources refer to him as a Brigadier.
+Due to the influence of his uncle Richard Talbot, 1st Earl of Tyrconnell, James II's viceroy in Ireland, James Talbot was given the command of a regiment in the Irish Army with the rank of colonel, although some sources refer to him as a Brigadier.

 Marriage and children

 He married Bridget, daughter of Francis de Bermingham, 12th Baron Athenry.

-James and Bridget had two daughters:
+James and Bridget had three daughters: